UCL-ARC/hpc-spack/README.md

 [Spack documentation on Package Repositories](https://spack.readthedocs.io/en/latest/repositories.html).

-#### zlib-api virtual package
+#### New virtual packages

-If we pick up a spec from `develop` that depends on `zlib-api`, we need to change that to `zlib` in our local copy for Spack 0.21 - adding a comment to the package that we have done this may be helpful!
+If we pick up a spec from `develop` that depends on virtual packages that don't exist yet in this version, we need to change the package.py to use something concrete in our local copy - adding a comment to the package that we have done this may be helpful!
+(Example of this from Spack 0.20 was zlib-api).

 ### Updating to a new Spack version